collidedscope/oh-no-my-queen/README.md

 ## Roadmap

 - [ ] Support servers other than lichess
+- [ ] Provide button to toggle instead of (or in addition to?) disable
 - [x] Resign only if the material imbalance is sufficiently high?